emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You sculpt a barrier of ice within 30m of you that blocks sight and, once shattered, freezes foes.
 You create either a 1-meter-thick wall of ice in a straight line up to 20m long and 4m high (the wall doesn't have to be vertical, but it must be anchored on both sides to a solid surface) or a 1m thick, 4m radius hemisphere of ice.
 The ice that makes up the wall is opaque.
 If you wish, the wall can be of a smaller length, height, or radius.
 You must create the wall in an unbroken open space so its edges don't pass through any creatures or objects, or the Spell is lost.

-Each 4m by 4m section of the wall has AC 15, and 25 Hit Points, and it's immune to critical hits, Cold damage, and precision damage.
+Each 4m by 4m section of the wall makes all Defense rolls with a +5 modifier, and 25 Hit Points, and it's immune to critical hits, Cold damage, and precision damage.
 A section also has weakness to Fire 10; a section of the wall destroyed by fire melts, evaporating into water and steam.
 A section destroyed by means other than fire leaves behind a chilling mass of ice that is difficult terrain and deals 4d6 Cold damage to any creature passing through it.

 The wall lasts for 1 minute or umtil completely destroyed.